Expat Tax Extensions: A Guide for Americans Living Abroad

 Learn where the best tax havens are, common traps, and ways to save money on your US expat taxes.

 One important aspect to understand about expat tax extensions is that they do not extend the deadline for paying taxes; they only extend the filing deadline.
-If you owe money, you will have to pay it by April 18th, 2023-even if you receive an extension.
+If you owe money, you would have had to pay it by April 18th, 2023-even if you receive an extension.

 Of course, since you haven’t filed yet, this will require you to estimate what you owe.
 If you aren’t sure what your tax liability will be, consult an expat tax professional to help you make a reasonable estimate.
 It’s always better to be safe than sorry—especially when the IRS is involved.